hungry 8 days ago

 Jeremy in Palm Coast, Florida 1 month ago

 What are the average starting salaries, bonuses, benefits and travel requirements like at Edward Jones?

 What do you like best about working at Edward Jones?
 Are there any great perks or special treats for employees?

-Just another FA 3 days ago
+Just another FA in Cumming, Georgia 1 month ago

 I received the offer package last Friday, which I was so excited about!
 After reading through the lengthy contract and the compensation schedule, I am having serious second thoughts regarding if I should accept the offer.
 And I would hope the participants in this forum would help me out there.
 Thanks in advance!